MTashreeqWaggie/Ooblets-Restful-API/README.md

 This documentation is based on the use of [POSTMAN](https://www.postman.com/) for checking endpoints and queries.

 ## Upcoming Updates
-- Data for housing will be added
+- Data for housing and food recipes will be added
 - Fix erros in data
 - New type of queries will be added
 - Improve code structure/maintainability.